sigerma88/RQ-Museum/Setup.md

 3. Start the PostgreSQL server
    1. Command: `pg_ctl -D "C:\Program Files\PostgreSQL\15\data" start`
    2. Other possible commands instead of `start` are `stop` or `restart`
-4. Accesss the PostgreSQL server and create a `museum` database
+4. Accesss the PostgreSQL server and create a `museum` database (if it is the first time on this computer)
    1. Command: `psql -U postgres`
    2. Enter your password
    3. Command: `CREATE DATABASE museum;`